sergeyzolotukhin/learn-java-gradle/README.md

 #### Properties

-What is best particles for property management?
+What is the best particles for property management?

 #### Logging
 * How to conditional logback config